preston4896/ECTranslator/README.md

 - Fixed Memory Leak while rendering Review Page.

-#### Current Agenda
+- The app is currently using React Production Build with minified `ECTReact.min.js` for faster page rendering.

+#### Future Improvement(s) To Be Made:

 - CSS Designs.

 - Modify "Seen" and "Correct" counts in the database.
-(High Priority)

 - Login page needs to determine whether to redirect to creation or review page, based on new vs returning users.

 - Database should include user first, last name, Google ID (unique primary key).

 - Make sure cards are only visible to the correct user.

-#### Next Agenda

-- Consider using React Production Build by mini-fying `ECTReact.js` for faster page rendering.